Elias Díaz Player Props: Rockies vs. Nationals

 Elias Díaz At The Plate

-- Diaz has a hit in three of six games played this year (50.0%), but no multi-hit games.
+- Diaz has a base hit in four of seven games played this season (57.1%), but zero multi-hit games.

-- In six games played this season, he has not hit a home run.

-- Diaz has driven in a run in one game this season.
+- Diaz has driven in a run in one game this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.